Dying of the Light (film): Plot

-Evan Lake (Nicolas Cage) is a highly decorated veteran CIA agent and Intelligence Star recipient reduced to a desk job at Langley with his protege and close friend Milton "Milt" Schultz (Anton Yelchin).
-Twenty-two years ago during an op in Africa, Lake was captured by terrorist Muhammad Banir (Alexander Karim) and tortured by having his head repeatedly bashed and having his ear mutilated.
+Evan Lake is a highly decorated veteran CIA agent and Intelligence Star recipient reduced to a desk job at Langley with his protege and close friend Milton "Milt" Schultz.
+Twenty-two years ago during an op in Africa, Lake was captured by terrorist Muhammad Banir and tortured by having his head repeatedly bashed and having his ear mutilated.
 During the extraction and ensuing explosion, Banir went missing and was presumed dead, although Lake never believed it and has obsessively tried to find Banir ever since.
 As a result of the trauma he sustained under torture, Lake is now suffering from early stage frontotemporal dementia, and his boss considers him a liability to the agency.

 In Bucharest, police tail a Kenyan national, Abdi, carrying a mysterious USB drive.
 A car chase ensues, and rather than giving himself up, the courier throws himself and the drive off a bridge.
 The Romanian Intelligence Service retrieve the drive and the body, but the data is corrupted, so it is subsequently sent to the CIA.
 Milt gets a hit on large quantities of an experimental drug treating thalassemia, information corroborated in the USB data.
 The drugs are for an anonymous Kenyan client, and are coming from a University of Bucharest clinic run by Professor Dr. Iulian Cornel.
 Since thalassemia is hereditary, Milt concludes that Banir is ordering shipments of the drug through a middleman, Dr. Wangari.
 He tells Lake, who asks his superiors to go after Banir.
 However, they still believe he's dead, and refuse.
 Later, Lake has a violent outburst during a search and resigns on the spot.
 During this time, in Kenya, Banir sends his man Aasim to Bucharest to find out why Abdi has not delivered the medicine.

 Lake tells Milt about his mental deterioration, which becomes increasingly apparent as the film progresses.
 When Lake decides to go to Romania, Milt goes along.
-In Bucharest, the men meet Michelle Zubarain (Irène Jacob), a former journalist, possible agent, and Lake's one-time love, who has information about Cornel providing the drug Banir needs.
+In Bucharest, the men meet Michelle Zubarain, a former journalist, possible agent, and Lake's one-time love, who has information about Cornel providing the drug Banir needs.
 The trio meet with the professor, compelling him to acknowledge his role and to admit that Banir is forcing him to travel to Kenya.
 As Lake, Milt, and Michelle leave the professor's office building, Aasim sees them.
 The next day, the three return to the professor's office in hopes of following whomever the professor meets.
 They watch until the professor comes outside to meet Aasim, but Aasim spots them and runs.
 While Lake takes the money, drugs, and passport from the professor in order to impersonate him in Kenya, Milt catches Aasim and slits his throat, effectively preventing him from contacting Banir.